tzweigle/TechBlog/Readme.md

 1. Why is the TEST user unable to alter this file?
  * because its only a local user not an admin

-###**October 29th Warm up**
+### **October 29th Warm up**

-Upon opening, I was supprised to discover many Github based applications to assist with coding, storing or managing multiple repositories.
+Upon opening, I was surprised to discover many Github based applications to assist with coding, storing or managing multiple repositories.
-I am also suprised by the sheer amount of developer applications provided, especial those that deal with operating systems outside of Windows.
+I am also surprised by the sheer amount of developer applications provided, especial those that deal with operating systems outside of Windows.
-I am however unsuprised by the free apps section of the store containing plenty of popular mobile applictions such as spotify, whatsapp and Tiktok as well as the ever popular Itunes.
+I am however unsurprised by the free apps section of the store containing plenty of popular mobile applications such as Spotify, whatsapp and Tiktok as well as the ever popular Itunes.

-####**Skill 2.4 Techblog**
+#### **Skill 2.4 Techblog**
 You work for a small business of 25 employees, split between two offices that are in different buildings but share a parking lot.
 You have been tasked with deploying Microsoft Office to all machines, Adobe CS Suite to the Marketing team, and QuickBooks to the Accounting Team.
 You also want to allow users to selectively install Adobe Acrobat.
 What would you do?

- * The best way I can think to accomplisy this is by using a group policy object.
-With GPO's you can filter which users would be needing which pieces of software. this also gices you the option of setting the deployment to Assign, which automatically installs when the user logs in.
-Publish, which will allow the user on command to acess the install from the control panel.
+ * The best way I can think to accomplish this is by using a group policy object.
+With GPO's you can filter which users would be needing which pieces of software.
+This also gives you the option of setting the deployment to Assign, which automatically installs when the user logs in.
+Publish, which will allow the user on command to access the install from the control panel.